 - parsley (optional)

-- Lightly coat a 13 x 9 baking dish (or cast iron skillet) with oil.
+- Lightly coat a 9 x 13 baking dish or a cast iron skillet with oil.

-- Continue layering until all of the vegetables are used.
+- Continue layering like this until all of the vegetables are used.

 - Bake at 350 degrees F for 25 minutes.